History of Courtney Love in Timeline

 During her time in rehab in 2005, Courtney Love wrote several songs, including an anti-cocaine song titled "Loser Dust".

-2005: Warning about Harvey Weinstein
+2005: Warning About Harvey Weinstein

-In 2006, Courtney Love published her memoir, Dirty Blonde, and began recording her second solo album, How Dirty Girls Get Clean, collaborating again with Linda Perry and Billy Corgan.
+In 2006, Courtney Love published her memoir, Dirty Blonde, and began recording her second solo album, How Dirty Girls Get Clean, collaborating with Linda Perry and Billy Corgan.

-2007: Audio Clips of "Samantha" Distributed
+2007: Release of "Samantha" Audio Clips

-March 2009: Libel Suit Filed by Dawn Simorangkir
+March 2009: Libel Suit Filed Against Love

 March 2010: Release of "Skinny Little Bitch"